BIRDSONG - A Celebration of Bruny Island Birds

 This is a book whose motivations are not simply to inspire the soul through words and images, it is a book whose profits are turned into research – in this case, research into ways to mitigate predation threats to the critically endangered, hollow-nesting Swift Parrot, a lovely bird whose habitat has been under destruction for many years from forestry in the state.
 Future profits will fund community education around cat management on the island."

-Bruny Island: Inala Nature Tours, Bruny Gateway (Kettering), Art at the Point, Get Shucked Oysters, The Cheese Factory, Lumeah Gallery, Bruny Is Premium Wines, Bruny Cafe, Penguin Cafe and Pennicott Bruny Island Cruises.
+Bruny Island: Inala Nature Giftshop, Bruny Gateway (Kettering), Art at the Point, Get Shucked Oysters, The Cheese Factory, Lumeah Gallery, Bruny Is Premium Wines, Bruny Cafe, Penguin Cafe and Pennicott Bruny Island Cruises.

 Hobart: Hobart Book Shop, Fullers, Dymocks, Wild Island Gallery, The Sensory (Richmond), The Map Shop, Teros, Royal Botanic Gardens shop, State Cinema Book Shop.